 Used to be that square dancing could be found in almost any American city or town, danced by young and old, black and white, urban and rural folks alike.
 Today, it’s making a comeback as people re-discover the joy of a foot-stomping, rollicking, barn-shaking dance party.

 Never been square dancing before?
 Don’t worry!
 It’s easy to learn and requires no previous experience.
 You don’t need to bring a partner or wear any special outfit.
 We always have live music and a caller to walk you through the dances.
-Check out this video for a glimpse of what the dance is like.

 Who are we?